Back up SQL Databases to Dropbox

 STEP 2 – CONNECT TO SQL SERVER

-In the field labeled Server Name, select or enter the name of the SQL Server instance that you are connecting to.
+In the field labeled Server Name, select or enter the name of the SQL Server instance you are connecting to.
 Common examples include:

 • (local)\SQLExpress – Specifies the default SQL Express named instance on the local computer.

-• (local) – Specifies the local SQL Server installation (without an instance name).
+• (local) – Specifies the local SQL Server installation without an instance name.

-• Server1\SQLExpress – Specifies the default SQL Express names instance on a remote computer named “Server1”.
+• Server1\SQLExpress – Specifies the default SQL Express named instance on a remote computer named “Server1.”

-• Server1 – Specifies an unnamed SQL Server instance on a remote computer named “Server1”.
+• Server1 – Specifies an unnamed SQL Server instance on a remote computer named “Server1.”

-Check the box marked Run Backup with a Specific Windows Account and then enter your authentication credentials (you should only need to enter this information once per backup).
+Check the box marked Run Backup with a Specific Windows Account and then enter your authentication credentials (you should generally only need to enter this information once per backup).

 STEP 3 – SELECT DESIRED DATABASES TO BACK UP

-After connecting to a SQL Server instance, the Database Backup Editor window will show available databases in the left-most column, labeled Source.
+After connecting to a SQL Server instance, the Database Backup Editor window will list available databases in the left-most column, labeled Source.
 Select the databases you want to back up as part of this job.

-(TIP: You can also check the box labeled Back up all Non-System Databases, enabling the automatic backup of all new databases created on the target SQL server in the future.)
+TIP: You can also check the box labeled Back up all Non-System Databases, enabling the automatic backup of all new databases created on the target SQL server in the future.

 STEP 4: ADD A DROPBOX BACKUP DESTINATION